Scotland’s National Retrofit Centre - local sustainable materials combined with energy efficiency

 ‘A living demonstrator of best practice in the retrofit of non-domestic buildings’

-The development of the National Retrofit Centre, co-funded by the Scottish Government, Edinburgh Napier University, and BE-ST, is set to revolutionise the approach to retrofitting existing buildings in the United Kingdom.
+The now completed development of Scotland’s National Retrofit Centre (SNRC), co-funded by the Scottish Government, Edinburgh Napier University, and BE-ST, is set to revolutionise the approach to retrofitting existing buildings in the United Kingdom.

 As an extension of the UK Government's National Retrofit Hub, this centre is fostering deep collaboration between industry, academic stakeholders, public sector organisations, and citizens to create a comprehensive national retrofit response.

-With clear alignment to a just transition and a focus on industrialised retrofit solutions, the National Retrofit Centre of Excellence is prioritising the use of natural, locally sourced, and sustainable materials, including using the recycled low carbon K-Briq in the lower plinth of the building.
+With clear alignment to a just transition and a focus on industrialised retrofit solutions, SNRC has prioritised the use of natural, locally sourced, and sustainable materials, including using the recycled low carbon K-Briq in the lower plinth of the building.

-Designed in collaboration with John Gilbert Architects (JGA), Luths Services and Narro Associates, the project set out to deliver the first phase of retrofit measures and refurbishment works which aimed to achieve both the International EnerPHit and Scottish Net Zero Public Sector Building standards once on delivery of all phases.
+BE-ST is delivering a phased retrofit of the entire Innovation Campus, starting with the SNRC.
+Designed in collaboration with John Gilbert Architects (JGA), Luths Services and Narro Associates, the project sets out to deliver the first phase of retrofit measures and refurbishment works which aimed to achieve both the International EnerPHit and Scottish Net Zero Public Sector Building standards once on delivery of all phases.

-Full case study - Behind the Build: Retrofitting Scotland’s National Retrofit Centre - BE-ST
+Full case study and key learnings on the challenges and achievements to date - Behind the Build: Retrofitting Scotland’s National Retrofit Centre - BE-ST

 Source: BE-ST